usnistgov/FIPS201/_FIPS201/introduction.md

 information systems.
 HSPD-12 directs the Department of Commerce to develop a Federal Information Processing Standards (FIPS) publication to define such a common identity credential.
-In accordance with HSPD-12, this Standard defines the technical requirements for the identity credential that—
+In accordance with HSPD-12, this Standard defines the technical requirements for the identity credential
+that:

-- (a) is issued based on sound criteria for verifying an individual employee's identity;
+- is issued based on sound criteria for verifying an individual employee's identity;
-- (b) is strongly resistant to identity fraud, tampering, counterfeiting, and terrorist exploitation;
+- is strongly resistant to identity fraud, tampering, counterfeiting, and terrorist exploitation;
-- (c) can be rapidly authenticated electronically; and
+- can be rapidly authenticated electronically; and
-- (d) is issued only by providers whose reliability has been established by an official accreditation process.
+- is issued only by providers whose reliability has been established by an official accreditation process.

 This Standard defines authentication mechanisms offering varying degrees of security for both logical and physical access applications.
 Federal departments and agencies will determine the level of security and